9 Bachelorette Party Ideas Beyond the Bar Crawl

 The Planning Part Nobody Talks About

-Here is the truth about bachelorette party planning: the idea is the easy part.
-The hard part is getting eight to twelve adults to coordinate schedules, commit to dates, and actually show up.
+With bachelorette party planning, the idea is the easy part.
+The hard part is getting eight to twelve adults to settle on a date and then actually show up for it.
+A few things that make it easier:

 Make the Invitation Part Easy